10 Actions You Might Not Realise Will Invalidate Your Home Insurance

 10. Hesitating to call 999

 If you have unfortunately suffered a break-in and failed to phone 999 within 24 hours, then you might find that your claim is declined by your insurer.
 Ring the police to report the incident and get a crime number as soon as you are made aware of the burglary.
-Hesitation to do so might be considered as suspicious by your home insurer.
+Hesitation to do so might be considered suspicious by your home insurer.